-NHS Trust

 Report to: Trust Board in Public

-Date of meeting: 25 January 2022
+Date of meeting: 25 Jai 25 January 2022

-Report title: Revised Terms of Reference - Finance and Performance Committee
+Report title: Revis Revised Terms of Reference - Finance and Performance Committee

 Agenda item: 13.
-3.

 Report Author(s): Mark Easton, Interim Director of Corporate Affairs

-Presented by: Mark Mark Easton, Interim Director of Corporate Affairs
+Presented by: Mark Easton, Interim Director of Corporate Affairs

 History: n/a

-Purpose: Assurance $\boxtimes$ Approval
+Purpose: Assurance Approval

-Discussion Noting
+Discussion I Noting

 Key Points, Issues and Risks for the Board / Committee's attention:

+The Good Governance Institute (GGI) has been working with London Ambulance Service Trust to undertake a review of governance arrangements.
+The first phase of this work ran from September to November 2021 and included a review of the committee structure.
-undertake a review of to November 2021 a One key outcome of Logistics and Infrasti of gover nd inclu this rev nance arrangements.
-The uded a review of the commariew was an observation the Committee, were sometime. e first p ittee s at Boa es ver h London Ambulance Service Trust to chase of this work ran from September structure. ard committees, in particular the ry operational in focus thereby blurring

-the division between management and governance.
+One key outcome of this review was an observation that Board committees, in particular the Logistics and Infrastructure Committee, were sometimes very operational in focus thereby blurring the division between management and governance.
 In particular, the GGI observed that the Trust is unusual in having a Logistics and Infrastructure Committee at Board level, noting that the focus of the Committee was mostly on very detailed operational KPIs although it also sought assurance on the progress of major strategic projects.